yifan0sun/BERTGradGraph/README.md

 Using input embedding gradients, the tool computes how much each token influences the attention map — providing a saliency-like signal across the sequence.

-### 3. **Top Predictions (MLM only)**
+### 3. **Top Predictions**

+The tool displays model predictions for the selected task:
-For masked language modeling tasks, the tool displays a horizontal bar chart showing the model's top predicted tokens and associated probabilities.
+- **MLM**: shows the model's top predicted tokens for the masked position.
+- **SST**: shows sentiment classification scores (e.g., positive vs. negative).
+- **MNLI**: shows the model’s confidence scores for entailment, neutrality, or contradiction between the premise and hypothesis.

+All predictions are visualized using an interactive bar chart.

 ---